IBMCodeLondon/chatbot-workshop/training.md

     We could add time and number entities, however, there are some built-in system entities provided by IBM, like numbers, dates, and times, that the HungerBot will use.
 If you have another entity, define the additional entity in a new table.

-In the Dialog editor of Watson Conversation, we can now setup logic to step the user through the conversation.
-In the next section, we will use this design to train the Watson Conversation service.
+In the Dialog editor of Watson Assistant, we can now setup logic to step the user through the conversation.
+In the next section, we will use this design to train the Watson Assistant service.

-# Step 2: Train Watson Conversation Service
+# Step 2: Train Watson Assistant Service

-Now that we have designed the first dialogue between the chatbot and the user, we can train the Watson Conversation service.
+Now that we have designed the first dialogue between the chatbot and the user, we can train the Watson Assistant service.
 Sign up for an IBM Cloud account at bluemix.net.
 If you already have an account, sign into your account.

 1.  **Click on the Catalog** link in the top-right corner of the IBM Cloud dashboard.

-2.  **Select the Watson Conversation** tile under the section titled Watson.
+2.  **Select the Watson Assistant** tile under the section titled Watson.

     ![IBM Cloud catalog](assets/catalog.png)

-3. Enter `my-conversation-service` in the field labeled Service name.
+3. Enter `my-assistant-service` in the field labeled Service name.
 Click on **Create**.

     ![Enter Service Name](assets/servicename.png)

-4. Click on the green **Launch tool** button to launch into the Watson Conversation tooling.
+4. Click on the green **Launch tool** button to launch into the Watson Assistant tooling.

     ![Launch Tool](assets/launchtool.png)

-5. This is the Watson Conversation tooling where you can create workspaces and setup different chatbots dialogues and applications.
+5. This is the Watson Assistant tooling where you can create workspaces and setup different chatbots dialogues and applications.
 There is an example Cognitive Car Dashboard workspace where you can see a more evolved training.
 However, we'll create a new workspace for our bot to use.
 Click on the **Create** button in the box labeled **Create a new workspace**.

     ![Workspaces](assets/workspaces.png)